Farizon Xingxiang V: Farizon Xingxiang V7E (First generation, 2024–2025) and V6E 2026 facelift

-Starting from July 2025, the V7E was updated with a completely new design all aound and became an independent model.
+Starting from July 2025, the V7E was updated with a completely new design all around and became an independent model.

 Farizon Xingxiang F1E

 The Farizon Xingxiang F1E is the pickup version of the Farizon Xingxiang V6E featuring a restyled front bumper.
 The Xingxiang F1E was launched in June 2023, and is powered by either a 41 kW or 46kWh battery by CATL with the electric motor producing a maximum output of 60 kW.